lmeyerov/sc/README.md

+##Superconductor
-Superconductor - Parallel Web Programming for Massive Visualizations
+###Parallel Web Programming for Massive Visualizations

-==

-Open Source Release in May 2013!
-(BSD3)
+*Open Source Release in May 2013!
+(BSD3)*

 Superconductor is a collection of compilers for scripting large, interactive visualizations.

 By supporting data sets of hundreds of thousands of data points, Superconductor enables new classes of interactive visualizations that were previously out of reach.

 ==

-Superconductor uses three key ideas:
+### Three key ideas:

-1. DSLs: Programs are written in high-level languages (mostly standard web DSLs).
+1. **DSLs:** Programs are written in high-level *domain specific* languages (DSLs) -- and mostly standard web ones at that.

-  It supports the full pipeline: data loading, styling, layout, rendering, interaction
+  It supports the core visualization pipeline: data loading, styling, layout, rendering, and interaction.

-2. Automatic Parallelism: Aggressive compilers that employ program synthesis and modern parallel algorithms
+2. **Automatic Parallelism:** Aggressive compilers employ program synthesis and modern parallel algorithms

-  These are aggressive, yet hidden from typical programming interactions.
+  Superconductor's DSL compilers are aggressive, yet are hidden from typical programming interactions.

-3. Parallel JavaScript: Portability and scriptability is through exploiting modern web standards from multicore and GPU processing:
+3. **Parallel JavaScript:** Portability and scriptability is through exploiting modern web standards from multicore and GPU processing

-  We automate use of: web workers (multicore), WebCL (GPU), WebGL (GPU).
+  Superconductor automates use of: web workers (multicore), WebCL (GPU), and WebGL (GPU).

+==
-=== Domain specific languages (DSLs)
+### 1. Domain specific languages (DSLs)

 Superconductor supports web languages: